shearer12345/graphics_examples_in_git_branches/README.md

 ```

 - *Note: If python is not in your path, you may need to install it, reference it directly, or add it to your path*
+     - it may be called `py.exe` on your system (if a Lincoln Student in Lab A), so try `py branchAndTrack.py`
      - install from https://www.python.org/
      - reference it directly (Windows)  - `C:\Python34\python.exe .\branchAndTrack.py`
      - add to your, or the system environment variable `PATH`